 Time, as they say, is money -- and that's particularly true when it comes to the money you sock away for retirement.
 So let's cut to the chase.
 Here are three hot tips for serious retirement savers:

 1. Get going now.

 Time is your biggest ally when it comes to saving for retirement.
-All else being equal, an investor who begins plunking down his hard-earned savings when he's 25 has a huge advantage over someone who waits until he's 40.
-Thanks to the miracle of compound interest, that advantage amounts to far more than just the additional principal the young whipper-snapper kicked in.
+All else being equal, an investor who begins plunking down hard-earned savings at 25 has a huge advantage over someone who waits until the age of 40.
+Thanks to the miracle of compound interest, that advantage amounts to far more than just the additional principal the young whippersnapper kicked in.

 Consider this: An investment of $10,000 that earns 10% annually over the course of 40 years will amount to nearly $453,000.
 Over the course of just 25 years, however, that same 10 grand increases to a mere $108,347.